BreckZ/T3LL-Y0UR-5T0RY/README.md

 ## API and Data Sample

 Numbers API returns data arrays with trivial or factual information based on the parameter entered by the user.
-In this example, the request returns an array of songs.
+In this example, the request returns a random text with the trivia key.

 i.e. numbersapi.com/8/year?json
 ```